 Learn to say “No” decidedly but politely.
 If your boss wants to put you on a new project when you’re already busy, you can say something like this:

-“While I understand the importance of starting the new project early, I’m afraid I won’t be able to begin working on it until I have finished the one I’m currently busy with.”
+“While I understand the importance of starting the project early, won’t be able to begin working on it until I’ve finished my current tasks”

 Then, you can propose a compromise:

 “However, I could set up a quick meeting with the team this week to give them a couple of guidelines on how to begin.
 If that doesn’t work, I can start the new project first thing on Monday.
 Let me know what you think.”

 Respect your time and boundaries, and let your team know they can’t contact you during your break or off-hours.
 Instead of having your phone vibrate every two seconds while you’re trying to eat lunch, pause notifications in the team chat.
 On Pumble, you can set up a notification schedule that works for you so that you don’t have to do it manually every day.

 🎓 Being assertive can be difficult in remote communication when you can’t always read the non-verbal cues of your interlocutors.
 Check out our blog post to learn how to draw clear boundaries:

 Communication styles, division by Alessandra & Hunsaker (1993)